 In one sense, now that Bas is helping computers understand human emotion at Limbic, he’s entered a completely different world to the ones he’s previously occupied.
 But in another, he’s doing what he’s always done — moving fast and breaking stuff.
 From playing the stock market to disrupting the financial system, the applications of the hacker mindset are unlimited — and at EF, we believe the upside for Bas is too.

 At EF, we want our founders to build world changing companies because the opportunity cost of not doing so is too great.
-If you want to scale your ambition like Bas and build a world changing company apply now for one of our next cohorts in London, Berlin, Paris, Singapore, Hong Kong or Bangalore at joinef.com.
+If you want to scale your ambition like Bas and build a world changing company apply now for one of our next cohorts in London, Berlin, Paris, Singapore, Toronto or Bangalore at joinef.com.